phenixdigital/phoenix_storybook/README.md

 ### Configuration

-All config settings, only the `:content_path` key is mandatory.
+Of all config settings, only the `:content_path` key is mandatory.

 ```elixir
 # config/config.exs